fengwang13/fengwang13.github.io/index.md

 7).
 Xiaowen Cao, **Feng Wang**, Jie Xu, Rui Zhang, and Shuguang Cui, “Joint computation and communication cooperation for energy-efficient mobile edge computing,” *IEEE Internet of Things Journal*, vol. 6, no. 3, pp. 4188--4200, Jun.
 2019.

 6). **Feng Wang**, Jie Xu, and Zhiguo Ding, “Multi-antenna NOMA for computation offloading in multiuser mobile edge computing systems,”  *IEEE Transactions on Communications*, vol. 67, no. 3, pp. 2450--2463, Mar.
-2019. (**ESI Highly Cited Paper, Hot paper since from May 2020**)
+2019. (**ESI Highly Cited Paper since from May 2020**)

 5). **Feng Wang**, Lingjie Duan, and Jianwei Niu, “Optimal pricing of user-initiated data-plan sharing in a roaming market,” *IEEE Transactions on Wireless Communications*, vol. 17, no. 9, pp. 5929--5944, Sep.
 2018.